alexDory/rdxdemo/README.md

 # Project Overview

-This project demonstrates the implementation of an F´ application for an ESP32-based Arduino system.
+This project demonstrates the implementation of an F' application for an ESP32-based Arduino system.
 The project includes a touch sensor component that interacts with GPIO pins to detect touch events and trigger visual events.
 The project uses the fprime-arduino library to interface with the hardware and the fprime-gds (Ground Data System) for monitoring and control.

 # Requirements:
 In order to clone the project, a fprime-venv needs to be created before cloning the repo.
 A WSL2 Ubuntu virtual machine has been used for this project but any similar configuration would work.